quarta-feira, 20 de novembro de 2024

 Portugal: A Clear Case Study Highlighting the Flaws in Clarivate's HCR List

 Clarivate Analytics has just unveiled its Highly Cited Researchers (HCR) list for 2024.
 Interestingly, both Portugal and Norway have 18 HCRs.
 However, when assessing their performance through the Stanford Scientist Ranking, particularly within the top 0.5% of researchers, Norway shows a remarkable 500% advantage over Portugal.
+List below.
 This stark disparity suggests a significant flaw in the methodology behind the Clarivate HCR list.

 It is worth noting that the Stanford Scientist ranking, is the only one worldwide that satisfies three critical conditions: accurate author disambiguation, the exclusion of self-citations, and fractional counting of contributions.
 Furthermore, this ranking effectively addresses a major flaw in Clarivate's HCR list—its bias toward specific scientific disciplines.
 This issue persists despite the introduction of the Cross-Field category in recent years, which has failed to resolve the problem.
-Chaignon et al. (2023) sharply criticized the HCR list, condemning its methodology for systematically disregarding groundbreaking contributions in innovative or niche fields.
-They highlighted the glaring omission of Alain Aspect, a French researcher and Nobel laureate in Physics (2022).

 Declaration of Competing Interests - In November 2020, I criticized Clarivate's Highly Cited Researchers list for its blatant bias toward specific scientific disciplines.
 A year later, in November 2021, I reiterated this condemnation, emphasizing that their token measure—excluding papers with more than 30 affiliations—amounts to little more than window dressing.
 It utterly fails to address the list's core and glaring flaw: the stubborn refusal to implement fractional countinghttps://pacheco-torgal.blogspot.com/2021/11/the-flawed-clarivate-list-of.html

-1. Switzerland.........108 scientists in the Top 0.5% per million inhabitants
+1. Switzerland.........108 scientists per million inhabitants in Top 0.5% Stanford Ranking

 2. Denmark.............
 84